eurunuela/3dDensity/README.md

 optional arguments:
   -h, --help            show this help message and exit -m INPUT_MASK, --mask INPUT_MASK
                         The filename of the mask to apply on <input>.
 Default is None (nilearn automatically creates the mask).
   -n N_BINS, --nbins N_BINS
                         Only output info about the file, don't process.
 Default is to process.
+  -r HIST_RANGE, --range HIST_RANGE
+                        Range to limit the densities.
+Default is "-0.01 0.01".
   -o OUT_NAME, --outname OUT_NAME
                         Name for the output file.Default is current density_volume.nii -outdir OUT_DIR, --outdir OUT_DIR
                         Output directory containing density volumes.
 Default is current directory.
   -indir IN_DIR, --indir IN_DIR
                         Input directory containing <input>.
 Default is current directory.
-  -history, --history   Update the file history to contain the denvol command.
+  -history, --history   Update the file history to contain the Density3D command.
   -debug, --debug       Only print debugging info to log file.
 Default is False.
   -quiet, --quiet       Only print warnings to log file.
 Default is False.
   -v, --version         show program's version number and exit